 Animals Included Exotic Specimens Like Stags, Aurochs, Crocodiles And Even Ostriches.

 Animals and their subsequent butchering was an intrinsic part of many a spectacle held inside the great Colosseum.
 We already know of the exhibition of more than 5,000 wild animals, when the Colosseum was officially opened by Emperor Titus (who was Vespasian’s successor) in 80 AD.
 Emperor Trajan did one better during his victory celebrations, by introducing 11,000 animals and over 10,000 gladiators – and they were all involved in a string of bloody, clamorous displays for 123 days at a stretch.

-Unfortunately, as far as historical evidences go, no connections have been found between the grand monument and such early instances of religious martyrdom (as opposed to credible proofs being documented in the case of Circus Maximus).
-In spite of such disputable claims, contemporary visitors can still find a cross in the arena that had been probably embedded during 18th century.
+Unfortunately, as far as historical evidence goes, no connections have been found between the grand monument and such early instances of religious martyrdom (as opposed to credible proofs being documented in the case of Circus Maximus).
+In spite of such disputable claims, contemporary visitors can still find a cross in the arena that had been probably embedded during the 18th century.

-Historical evidences however do clearly suggest the vicious scope of carnage that took place inside the amphitheater during its heydays – be it of ordinary criminals, innocent animals or professional gladiators.
-To that end, in the recent years since 2000, the Colosseum had been antithetically chosen as the symbol against capital punishment.
-As a gesture of goodwill towards this movement, the authorities of the Colosseum change its night lighting from white to gold when a death sentence has been commuted or when death penalty has been abolished – from anywhere in the world.
+Historical evidence, however, does clearly suggest the vicious scope of carnage that took place inside the amphitheater during its heydays – be it of ordinary criminals, innocent animals or professional gladiators.
+To that end, in recent years since 2000, the Colosseum had been antithetically chosen as the symbol against capital punishment.
+As a gesture of goodwill towards this movement, the authorities of the Colosseum change its night lighting from white to gold when a death sentence has been commuted or when the death penalty has been abolished – from anywhere in the world.
 A striking example of such poignant illumination would be from the month of April 2009, when the US state of New Mexico revoked its capital punishment system.